 What Role Does A Technical Alignment Manager (TAM) Play In Managed IT?

-If you’ve been researching or talking with managed services providers, you may have noticed a trend.
-Most MSPs talk about the IT experts they have on staff and how they can help businesses just like yours.
+If you’ve been researching or talking with IT support providers, you may have noticed a trend.
+Most providers talk about the IT experts they have on staff and how they can help businesses just like yours.

 You may be wondering about these experts and what they do.